 Behavior Support are those services which use current, empirically validated practices to identify functions of target behaviors, prevent the occurrence of problem behavior, teach appropriate, functionally equivalent replacement behavior and react therapeutically to problematic behavior.
-These services include: a) Initial behavioral assessment for determining the need for and appropriateness of Behavior Support Services and for determining the function of the behaviors.
+These services include:

+a) Initial behavioral assessment for determining the need for and appropriateness of Behavior Support Services and for determining the function of the behaviors.
 Behavioral assessment (i.e., functional assessment and/or analysis) includes direct observation and collection of antecedent-behavior-consequence data, an interview of key persons, a preference assessment, collection of objective data (including antecedent-behavior-consequence data) and analysis of behavioral/functional assessment data to determine the function of the behaviors b) Behavioral intervention (including staff/caregiver training), based on the functional assessment, that is primarily focused on replacement and prevention of the problem behavior(s) based on their function; and c) an assessment of the success of the intervention through progress monitoring that includes analysis of behavioral data, any changes (including medication) and any needed modifications.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Service Delivery M dethod (check each that applies):
+Service Delivery Method (check each that applies): ------------------------- ------------------ -----------

-Participa nt-directed as specified in Appendix E

-Provider managed

-Specify whether the e service may be provided by (check each that applies):
+Specify whether the service may be provided by (check each that applies):

-Legally R esponsible Person

-Relative

-Legal Guardine Provider Specificat

-Provider Catego ry Provider Type Title
+Provider Category Provider Type Title Individual Behavior Support Provider

-Individual Behavior Support Provider
+Service Type: Other Service Service Name: Behavior Support Services

-Participant Services

-C-1/ C-3: Provider Specifications for Service

-• - Other Service : BEHAVIOR SUPPORT SERVICES

-Provider Category :

-Individual Provider Type:

-Trovider Type.

-Behavior Support I
+Behavior Support Provider

-Provider Qualifica License (speci

-Electise (speci 1,57.

-Certificate (sp pecify):

 SCDDSN Standards and Qualifications

 Verification of Provider Qualifications Entity Responsible for Verification:

-Verified/approved by DDSN and enrolled by DHHS.
+Verified/approved by DDSN and enrolled by DHHS

-Frequency of Verification:

 Upon enrollment; Verification of continuing education upon revalidation by SCDHHS.

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-CAREER PREPARATION SERVICES

-HCBS Taxonomy:
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

+Career Preparation Services

 Category 1: Sub-Category 1:

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-Career Preparation Services are time-limited and aimed at preparing individuals for competitive employment and engaging a participant in identifying a career direction.
+Career Preparation Services are time-limited and aimed at preparing individuals for competitive employment.
 These services can include experiences and exposure to careers and teach such concepts as attendance, task completion, problem solving, interpersonal relations and safety as outlined in the individual's person-centered plan.
 Services are designed to create a path to integrated community-based employment for which an individual is compensated at or above minimum wage.
 On site attendance at the licensed facility is not required to receive services that originate from the facility.
 The cost for transportation is included in the rate paid to the provider.